How It Works

-How It Works was the fourth studio album from Australian punk-rock group Bodyjar.
+How It Works is the fourth studio album from Australian punk-rock group Bodyjar.
 The album peaked number 19 on the ARIA Charts.
-The track "Not the Same" was featured in the 2001 skateboarding video game Tony Hawk's Pro Skater 3.
+The track "Not the Same" was featured in the 2001 skateboarding video game Tony Hawk's Pro Skater 3 as well as the 2002 motocross video game MX Superfly.
 The album was released in the US through Nitro Records to coincide with the band's appearance on the 2001 Warped Tour.